 The Golden era of Yiddish

-In the mid-1930s Jewish creators were in the spotlight.
-In the face of rising antisemitism, Jewish milieus consolidated.
+By the mid-1930s, Jewish creators were in the spotlight.
+In the face of rising anti-Semitism, Jewish milieux increasingly gathered together.
 While Hitler was strengthening his position in Germany, more and more Jewish artists were coming to Poland.
 Collaborations with Polish producers emerged.

-Saul Goskind produced Aleksander Marten's Za grzechy (I Have Sinned, Al chet in Yiddish) in 1936.
-The film (with sound) portrays the story of an ill-fated love between a Jewish officer and the daughter of a rabbi.
-The film received criticism from the Jewish milieu which charged it with recourse to escapism and fleeing real political problems by resorting to trivial subjects.
+Saul Goskind produced Aleksander Marten's Za Grzechy (Al Chet in Yiddish, I Have Sinned) in 1936.
+The sound film portrays the story of an ill-fated love between a Jewish officer and the daughter of a rabbi.
+The film received criticism from the Jewish community, which charged it with recourse to escapism and fleeing from real political problems by resorting to such trivial subjects.

-Nevertheless, Jewish film-makers avoided political topics, instead going for safer topics and proven conventions: melodramas, comedies and features dealing with everyday experiences.
-Yiddish cinema was an escape to lands of happiness.
-Films like Judeł gra na skrzypcach (Yiddle with His Fiddle), I Have Sinned and Bezdomni (Without a Home) are set in small cities which in an instance irretrievably disappeared from the Polish landscape.
+Nevertheless, Jewish filmmakers avoided political topics, instead going for safer topics and proven conventions: melodramas, comedies and features dealing with everyday experiences.
+Yiddish cinema was an escape to happiness.
+Films like Judeł Gra na Skrzypcach (Yiddle with His Fiddle), I Have Sinned and Bezdomni (Without a Home) are set in small cities which, in an instant, disappeared irretrievably from the Polish landscape.

 Molly Picon – singing star

-Also inscribed in methodology of the features dealing with everyday experiences was the film Mateczka (Mamele or Little Mother).
-Directed by Joseph Green and Konrad Tom, it tells the story of a widower with seven children who are being taken care of by one of the daughters – the Mamele, little mother.
+Also inscribed in methodology of the features dealing with everyday experiences was the film Mateczka (Mamele, or Little Mother).
+Directed by Joseph Green and Konrad Tom, it tells the story of a widower with seven children who are being taken care of by one of the daughters – the 'Mamele', or little mother.
 The character played by Molly Picon was the driving force behind the whole story.
 The film is one of the gems of pre-war Jewish cinema.

-Very few pre-war films made by Jewish film-makers for Jewish audiences survived to today.
+Very few pre-war films made by Jewish filmmakers for Jewish audiences survived to today.
 The majority of them disappeared during the war or were destroyed due to lack of preservation.
 Many Yiddish films are still waiting to be rediscovered and remastered.
-Some of them are kept in the archives of the British Film Institute, which has been struggling to find funding to catalogue the archives and restore the films for several years.
+Some of them are kept in the archives of the British Film Institute, which has been struggled to find funding to catalogue the archives and restore the films.